Sinti: The Holocaust

 The Sinti migrated to Germany in the early 15th century.
 Despite their long presence, they were still generally regarded as beggars and thieves, and, by 1899, the police kept a central register on Sinti, Roma, and Yenish peoples.
 Nazi Germany considered them racially inferior (see Nazism and race), and persecuted them throughout Germany during the Nazi period – the Nuremberg Laws of 1935 often being interpreted to apply to them as well as the Jews.

 Adolf Eichmann recommended that Nazi Germany solve the "Gypsy Question" simultaneously with the Jewish Question, resulting in the deportation of the Sinti to clear room to build homes for ethnic Germans.
-Some were sent to Poland, or elsewhere (including some deported to Yugoslavia by the Hamburg Police in 1939) others were confined to designated areas, and many were eventually murdered in gas chambers.
+Some were sent to the territory of Poland, or elsewhere, including some deported to the territory of Yugoslavia by the Hamburg Police in 1939.
+Others were confined to designated areas, and many were eventually murdered in gas chambers.
 Many Sinti and Roma were taken to Auschwitz-Birkenau, where they were put in a special section, called the "gypsy camp".
 Josef Mengele often performed some of his infamous experiments on Sinti and Roma.
-On 2 August 1944 the "gypsy camp" was closed, and approximately 4,000 Sinti and Roma were gassed during the night of 2–3 August and burnt in the crematoria.
+On 2 August 1944, the "gypsy camp" was closed, and approximately 4,000 Sinti and Roma were gassed during the night of 2–3 August and burnt in the crematoria.
 The date 2 August is commemorated as Roma and Sinti Holocaust Remembrance Day.

 In the concentration camps, the Sinti were forced to wear either a black triangle, indicating their classification as "asocial", or a brown triangle, specifically reserved for Sinti, Roma, and Yenish peoples.

+Culture

+A traditional dish of the Sinti people is 'kleese', which consists of sauerkraut with chicken.
+Hospitality holds great importance among Sinti, and meals are shared among everyone.
+The Sinti community is tightly knit, showing deep respect for their elders, supporting one another, and looking after each other's children.
+Creating a cozy atmosphere is valued among Sinti, often enjoyed with music around a campfire.
+Gypsy Jazz is a favored style of music among the Sinti, with Django Reinhardt being a notable representative of this genre.
+The primary instruments used include the violin, guitar, and bass.
+Cabbage is a popular food among Sinti.
+Historically, the Sinti also consumed hedgehog, which they preserved in jars.
+The majority of Sinti practice Christianity.